Defend free speech in North Carolina

 The right to protest is under attack

 On May 3, House Speaker Tim Moore introduced HB 805, a bill that would stifle free speech and discourage protests by imposing extremely harsh criminal penalties on people charged with “rioting.”
 This bill passed the N.C.
-House very quickly and sent the bill to the N.C.
+House very quickly.
+It was then sent to the N.C.
 Senate, which could consider it at any point.

 We need you to take action today to defend free speech in North Carolina.